Flowpack/Flowpack.ElasticSearch.ContentRepositoryAdaptor/README.md

 Indexing of properties is configured at two places.
 The defaults per-data-type are configured inside `Flowpack.ElasticSearch.ContentRepositoryAdaptor.defaultConfigurationPerType` of `Settings.yaml`.
 Furthermore, this can be overridden using the `properties.[....].elasticSearch` path inside `NodeTypes.yaml`.

 This configuration contains two parts:

 * Underneath `mapping`, the ElasticSearch property mapping can be defined.
-* Underneath `indexing`, an Eel expression which preprocesses the value before indexing has to be specified.
+* Underneath `indexing`, an Eel expression which processes the value before indexing has to be specified.
 It has access to the current `value` and the current `node`.

 Example (from the default configuration):